Jarred Kelenic Player Props: Mariners vs. Pirates

-Jarred Kelenic, with a slugging percentage of .450 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners versus the Pittsburgh Pirates, with Mitch Keller on the hill, May 26 at 10:10 PM ET.
+Jarred Kelenic, with a slugging percentage of .410 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Roansy Contreras on the mound, May 27 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Athletics.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Jarred Kelenic Game Info & Props vs. the Pirates